helidon-io/helidon/tests/benchmark/jmh/README.md

 Before a workload starts, its runner atomically creates a distinct reservation marker for every final bundle path, so concurrent reuse of a run ID fails without placing reservation text at a result-shaped path.
-A successful run removes the markers and publishes exactly six direct children of the campaign root: JSON, workload log, effective-properties metadata, source-manifest snapshot, build-manifest snapshot, and controlled-build-log snapshot.
+A successful run removes the markers and publishes exactly six direct children of the controlled evidence root: JSON, workload log, effective-properties metadata, source-manifest snapshot, build-manifest snapshot, and controlled-build-log snapshot.
 The JSON result is the atomic final commit action.
 A complete run therefore has the JSON file and no surviving reservation marker; a run without JSON or with any reservation marker is incomplete.
 JMH evidence installs one explicit canonical class path and verifies its aggregate digest once in every fork, before any process profiler starts.
 Archive the complete campaign root as one